 Let's take a look at the directions and an example.

-But, what do we do when the slope doesn't have a denominator?
+Let's say the slope is -3.
 Can we write -3 as a fraction?

 Yes.. we can make any integer a fraction by dividing by 1.
 So, -3/1 is the fraction used to graph slope.